 Having a website is critical to being successful in the healthcare community.
 However, a brochure site will never take you places.
 As a medical practitioner, it is your duty to empower your patients and to be thought leaders in your industry.
 An investment in your website design and content will pay dividends in the form of new patients and improved online visibility.
 You will experience increased traffic, better conversion rates and increased revenue.

 For most healthcare providers, it all starts with belief.
 If you believe that with the right focus, technology and expert guidance, you can attract more patients to your medical practice, then we can show you how.
-Schedule an appointment today, and experts will help you design a new website or upgrade your existing one.
+Schedule an appointment today, and medical marketing experts will help you design a new website or upgrade your existing one.
 We can help you increase traffic, attract new patients and grow revenue.
 At Practice Builders, we look forward to serving your practice.